vavardan/OCI-DNS-view/README.md

 These animations illustrate the DNS query and response within Hub & Spoke, and covers the following scenarios:

 #### Scenario 1: DNS resolution within the same Spoke VCN
-- The **web01-p.ssnpweb.vcnprod.oraclevcn.com** instance in prod Spoke VCN performs *nslookup* to retrieve an IP address of the **db01-p.ssnpdb.vcnprod.oraclevcn.com** database instance, which is located in the same Spoke VCN but in a different subnet.
+- The **web01-p.ssnpweb.vcnprod.oraclevcn.com** instance in Prod Spoke VCN performs *nslookup* to retrieve an IP address of the **db01-p.ssnpdb.vcnprod.oraclevcn.com** database instance, which is located in the same Spoke VCN but in a different subnet.
 - Prod VCN resolver evaluates the query based on the [VCN DNS Resolver query processing order](#VCN-DNS-Resolver-query-processing-order) as follows:<br>
    ⓵ **Associated Private Views** - Since no Private view is associated with the Prod VCN resolver, it proceeds to the next step.<br>
    ⓶ **Default Private View** - The default private view contains a DNS record for the database, so the resolver retrieves the record.